Fitch Affirms ALTE LEIPZIGER at IFS 'A+'; Outlook Stable

 (as evidenced,

-stay at that level) and a loss of the group's strong market
+that level) and a loss of the group's strong market position in

 Contact: